JuIioCesar/CurriculumVitae/README.md

 **iOS Developer, [UNAM Mobile Laboratory](http://mobile.unam.mx), Mexico City — 2011 - 2012**

-Julio started in iOS developing numerous applications that included features like augmented reality, real time streaming and trecking.
+Julio started in iOS developing numerous applications that included features like augmented reality, real time streaming and tracking.
 Right after he became a senior developer he started giving iOS tech talks.
 He even gave one at the Mobile University Congress at National Autonomous University of Mexico.
 After leaving the laboratory Julio created the [UNAM Mobile open source organization](https://github.com/UNAMMobile) and the [UNAM Engineering open source organization](https://github.com/unamfi).
 These are organizations that up to today stay relevant in the University.

 ### Achievements
 **Runner up winner**